sap-tutorials/Tutorials/tutorials/hcpps-sapui5-configure-application/hcpps-sapui5-configure-application.md

 [ACCORDION-BEGIN [Step 6: ](Update the default view : `demo.view.xml`)]

-The default view created is located in `hcppredictiveservicesdemo\webapp\view\demo.view.xml`.
+The default view created is located in `webapp\view\demo.view.xml`.
 We will update the view to prepare for the next steps.

-Open the `hcppredictiveservicesdemo\webapp\view\demo.view.xml` file and replace the existing code with the following code:
+Open the `webapp\view\demo.view.xml` file and replace the existing code with the following code:

 ```xml
 <mvc:View controllerName="xxxxx.controller.demo" xmlns:html="http://www.w3.org/1999/xhtml" xmlns:mvc="sap.ui.core.mvc"